midas/action-hero/README.md

 You can mix and match usage of ActionHero action classes and standard Rails controller action methods.

-In order to unobtrusively tie in to the controller, ActionHero::Controller implements the #action_missing method.
+In order to unobtrusively tie in to the controller, ActionHero::Rails::Controller implements the #action_missing method.
 Thus, if you implement both an aciton class and an action method, the action method will win.

 Define a controller with a show action method and define an action class for the index action.

     # app/controllers/things_controller.rb
     class ThingsController < ApplicationController
-      include ActionHero::Controller
+      include ActionHero::Rails::Controller

       def show
         ...